picsoritdidnthappen/poidh-v3/docs-site/docs/using-poidh/creating-a-bounty.md

 Your bounty has gone from an idea to an open invitation for someone to make that idea happen.

+## cancelling a bounty

+Bounties can be cancelled at any time _as long as they are not under vote_.
+To do so, connect your wallet that created the bounty, click the "cancel" button that appears on the bounty page, and confirm your transaction.

+This will update the bounty page to read "cancelled", and your funds will be available to withdraw via your profile page.
+If the bounty had multiple contributors, they will be able to claim their funds via their respective profile pages.

+There are no fees associated with cancelling a bounty.

 ---

 # tips for creating great bounties